making/rsc/README.md

                                         can be configured in seconds.
 --retry [Integer]                     Enable retry.
 Retry every 1 second
                                         with the given max attempts.
--s, --setup [String]                  [DEPRECATED] Data for Setup payload.
-                                        Use --setupData or --sd instead.
 --sd, --setupData [String]            Data for Setup payload
 --setupMetadata, --sm [String]        Metadata for Setup payload
 --setupMetadataMimeType, --smmt       Metadata MimeType for Setup payload